MaryAnneLee/zero-waste-design/README.md

 ### Future Implementations

-- A page about the person running the Zero waste design website
+- A page about the person running the Zero waste design website and contact info.
-- A contact page
 - A fully functional sign up form.

 ### Accessibility